 Island snapshot

-Vero Beach’s barrier island sits east of the Indian River Lagoon along State Road A1A.
-It is compact, oceanfront, and centered around the beachside neighborhoods most locals call “the island.”
-The vibe is calm and easygoing, with small parks, a walkable shopping and dining corridor along Ocean Drive, and quick access to the mainland for full-service errands.
+Vero Beach’s Barrier Island sits east of the Indian River Lagoon along State Road A1A.
+It is compact, oceanfront, and centered around the beachside neighborhoods most locals call “The Island.”
+The vibe is calm and easygoing, with parks, a walkable shopping and dining district along Ocean Drive, and quick access to the mainland for full-service errands.

 Daily life highlights